orlo/security-page/docs/privacy_and_data_protection.md

 ### How does this apply to Orlo's customers?
-customers that collect and store personal data are considered data controllers under the GDPR.
+Customers that collect and store personal data are considered data controllers under the GDPR.
 Data controllers bear the primary responsibility for ensuring that their processing of personal data is compliant with relevant EU data protection law, including the GDPR and uniquely determine what personal data is submitted to, and processed by, Orlo in accordance with the Services.